FractalySyn/pinets/README.md

 The code for `Data Curation` and `Training and Signal Detection` are in the eponym python notebooks.

 The second notebook can be used to inspect the detected signal both visually and aurally.
+Note however that notebook renderers do not generally support audio players so the notebook should be run again (takes a couple minutes).